Michigan Transfer Agreement (MTA)

 NOTE: Students seeking an LCC associate degree must fulfill specific graduation requirements.
 See the LCC Catalog for additional details.

-For further information and advising, contact an LCC academic advisor with the Academic Advising Center located in the Gannon Building Room 200 or by calling (517) 483-1904.
+For further information and advising, contact the Center for Academic & Career Pathways in the StarZone in the Gannon Building or by calling (517) 483-1999.

 Academic Advising Center